Henry Wilson: Illness and death

 Wilson's ceremonial duties and work on History of the Rise and Fall of the Slave Power in America kept him extremely busy, working late hours with little time to rest.
 In early May 1873, Wilson attended funeral services for Salmon P. Chase in New York City.
-On May 19, 1873, he suffered a stroke which caused paralysis in his face, general weakness, and impaired speech.
+On May 19, 1873, he suffered a stroke that caused paralysis in his face, general weakness, and impaired speech.
 His doctor ordered him to rest, but Wilson allowed reporters to see him.
 The public first took notice that Wilson was in ill health when he made an appearance in Boston on May 30, and reporters were informed that Wilson was unable to work or handle his correspondence.
 His health somewhat improved during September and October, and on November 25 Wilson returned to Washington for the opening of Congress.
 He was able to preside over the Senate from December 1 through December 9, 1873, but was unable to speak in public, including when he attended a Boston commemoration of the one hundredth anniversary of the Boston Tea Party.

 Wilson remained in occasional ill health into 1874, but was able to attend funeral services for Charles Sumner in March.
 Throughout his remaining tenure, Wilson's Senate attendance was irregular due to his continued poor health.
 During periods when he was not ill, Wilson was also able to resume some of his ceremonial duties, including participating in a White House party for the King of Hawaii, David Kalākaua, in December 1874.
 When Free Soil and abolitionist colleague Gerrit Smith died in New York City on December 28, 1874, Wilson traveled there to view the body and take part in funeral services.